A beautiful brick home, showcasing real estate or homeownership.

 “Clear to close” simply means that you’ve met the requirements and conditions to close on your mortgage.
 At this stage, your lender has fully inspected your documents and verified that you meet the expectations of the type and amount of mortgage you’re requesting.

-Once a borrower is clear to close, lenders will typically start preparing for the closing day.
+Once a borrower is clear to close a mortgage, lenders will typically start preparing for the closing day.
 Your loan officer will schedule a date and time for your closing meeting and contact your title company, real estate attorney or other parties who plan on attending.
 Your lender will also assemble any final documents that you’ll need to sign on your closing date.

 How To Get Your Loan Cleared To Close